-Deciding to do an MBA is a big investment so it’s natural that you consider what the return on investment would be.
-But what factors should you consider when deciding if an MBA programme is right for you?
+Deciding to do an MBA is a big investment, so it’s natural that you consider what the return on investment would be.
+But what factors should you consider when deciding if the value of an MBA programme is worthwhile?

-Well first of all, the obvious way to determine the value of an MBA is to look at financial return, taking into consideration your tuition fees, cost of living, the opportunity costs whilst you are in full-time study and also how long it will take you to find a new job once you complete your studies.
+First of all, the obvious way to determine the value of an MBA is to look at financial return, taking into consideration your tuition fees, cost of living, the opportunity costs whilst you are in full-time study and how long it will take you to find a new job once you complete your studies.

 There are a number of calculators available which can help you to evaluate the ROI in these terms as well as independent rankings.
-For example, the latest 2020 Global MBA Rankings Survey published by QS World University Rankings, looks at 240 MBA programmes across the world and compares various factors like payback period and return on investment as well as other key measures like employability and diversity.
+For example, the 2020 Global MBA Rankings Survey published by QS World University Rankings, looked at 240 MBA programmes across the world and compares various factors like payback period and return on investment as well as other key measures like employability and diversity.

 EDHEC Global MBA ranks #1 in the world for return on investment, which takes into account fees, living costs, post-MBA salary & progression and also how long it would take you to pay back your investment.
 On average, EDHEC MBA graduates pay-back period is just 20 months to fully pay back the programme.
 Plus 94% of our candidates find employment within 3 months of graduation.

 Considering the value of an MBA doesn’t just mean salary or financial return.
 You should consider many other factors which are just as important, and maybe even more important than financial factors, depending on your post-MBA objectives.